 Not everyone was born with the innate qualities of a preschool teacher.
 Unfortunately, not all of the characteristics of a great early childhood education teacher can be learned in an ECE teacher preparation program.
 For individuals who feel as if they were born to teach young children, it can be reassuring to know exactly what makes a good preschool teacher.
 Moreover, some of the preschool teacher qualities and skills employers are looking for can be developed with some practice.
 In this article, we’ll address the ultimate question for students looking into careers in early childhood education: What makes a good preschool teacher?

-Of all of the characteristics of a great early childhood education teacher, patience is perhaps the most important of them all.
+Of all of the characteristics of great early childhood educators, whether in a school or a child care center, patience is perhaps the most important of them all.
 As a preschool or kindergarten teacher, you’ll be working directly with children who are still developing the most fundamental skills necessary for learning.
+This can be challenging, as each child will be developing at their own pace.
+As an early childhood educator, you are among the first to work with and observe the stages child development.
 Some of these developmental milestones include fine motor skills like holding a pencil, for instance.
 Social and emotional development is still a big concern at this age, meaning children may experience separation anxiety when away from their parents for extended periods of time.
 Or, they may have trouble regulating their emotions when working alongside other youngsters.
 These are just a few of the challenges little kids experience at school regularly.
 As their teacher, you’ll be responsible for helping them overcome these significant obstacles while still managing to teach them something in the process.
 To say this is a difficult and often stressful job is an understatement.
 Patience in large doses will be beneficial when navigating these well-known ECE challenges.

 Learning isn’t something that can be forced upon a small child.
 Instead, it’s something that happens naturally during play and exploration of a child’s environment.
 That’s why many well-known educators have referred to play as the work of the child.
 It’s also why creativity is one of the most pertinent characteristics of a great early childhood education teacher.
 Creativity is necessary for preschool and kindergarten teachers as they develop learning experiences for both engaging and instructive children.
 Whereas high school teachers may rely on a student’s self-discipline and study skills for mastery of the material, an early childhood educator must create opportunities for a child to engage with learning activities and materials.
 This can often require trial and error (as each child learns differently) and thinking outside of the box, so to speak.